CelestinaDragoni/pathbuilder-roll20-conversion-tool/readme.md

 # Pathbuilder 2e to Roll20 Conversion Tool

-Takes Pathbuilder 2e JSON files and converts them for use in Roll20 (Imported via VTT Enhancement Suite)
+Takes Pathbuilder 2e JSON files and converts them for use in Roll20 (Imported via VTT Enhancement Suite).

+WARNING: I AM NOT RESPONSIBLE FOR ANYTHING RELATED TO USING THIS TOOL.
+YOU ARE USING THIS TOOL AT YOUR OWN RISK.

 ## Prerequisites (Web Interface)
 You must have the following installed: